Alex Jesaulenko: Cultural references

 During the 1970s, when people spoke about football, it was common for people to refer to taking a high mark as "taking a Jezza".
 In a 1970s Life.
-Be in it. advertisement, the character "Norm" says "Beauty Jezza" while watching football.
+Be in it. advertisement, the character "Norm" says "Beauty, Jezza" while watching football.

 Jesaulenko is mentioned in the 1985 song "The Back Upon Which Jezza Jumped" by Melbourne band TISM (This Is Serious, Mum), appearing on the band's self-titled demo tape.
 The song depicts Graeme "Jerker" Jenkin being left to be forgotten because of Jezza's spectacular mark.

 The main character in the Australian children's book Jezza is a dog named after Alex Jesaulenko.
 "Ordinary dogs chase tennis balls or fetch silly sticks.
 But not me.
 Football's my game.
 My new family called me Jezza because that was the name of a famous footballer.
 He was brilliant.
 I don't mean to brag, but I'm quite a footballer too."
 (Bell, 1991).

-In 2006, Jesaulenko was featured in a Toyota Memorable Moments commercial with Stephen Curry and Dave Lawson, which involved spraypainting Jesaulenko's navy suit and trying several methods to recreate the famous mark he took in the 1970 Grand Final, including a small trampoline, a stepladder and finally succeeded with a large crane.
+In 2006, Jesaulenko was featured in a Toyota Memorable Moments commercial with Stephen Curry and Dave Lawson, which involved spray-painting Jesaulenko's navy suit and trying several methods to recreate the famous mark he took in the 1970 Grand Final, including a small trampoline, a stepladder and finally succeeded with a large crane.

-In 2012, singer-songwriter Tex Perkins wrote and performed "Jesaulenko, You Beauty" exclusively for The Marngrook Footy Show.
+In 2012, singer-songwriter Tex Perkins wrote and performed "Jesaulenko You Beauty" exclusively for The Marngrook Footy Show.